Founded in 1778, Debenhams is a cornerstone of British retailing, with a strong reputation among shoppers for its quality and variety.

 How much does Debenhams pet insurance cost?

-Customers purchasing Debenhams pet insurance online will enjoy a 10% discount, and have the option to spread the cost of the premium across the year via Direct Debit, for no additional charge.
+Customers purchasing Debenhams pet insurance have the option to spread the cost of the premium across the year via Direct Debit, for no additional charge.
 However, there is a £100 excess applicable on all claims.

 What do Debenhams customers say?

 As Debenhams is still relatively new to the pet insurance business, there aren’t a great number of Debenhams pet insurance reviews from consumers available online.
-Money.co.uk has given the product a score of 3/5, ‘satisfactory’, based on a small handful of customer reviews.
+On petinsurancereviews.com they have a 2.6 out of 5 stars rating.

 What do the experts say?

 Again, given its recent arrival to the market, Debenhams pet insurance reviews from the experts are also sparse.

 However, independent financial researcher Defaqto rates Debenhams’ Elite and Extra policies 4 Stars.
 Its Basic and Essential policies are rated 3 Stars, while Debenhams’ most basic cover, Accident Only, has been rated 2 Stars.